GSA/prototype-city-pairs-api/running_this_project_locally.md

 `cd ../express`

-2. Verify that express is installed correctly.
+2. Verify any dependencies are installed

-`express --version`

-You should receive a version number.
+`npm update`

 3. Launch the API